Juglandaceae (walnut family) Juglans

 A Paradox Vlach walnut fruits at Greer Park, Palo Alto.
 Sairus Patel, 10 Jul 2023

-Paradox walnut clones of cultivar ‘Vlach’ were used in a 2003 artistic experiment that involved planting paired trees at various sites across San Francisco and the greater Bay Area.
-More than twenty years later, several Palo Alto locations are thriving: two girthy specimens with immense crowns southeast of the Rinconada Park playground (map pin); one at the southeast corner of Briones Park (map pin); two at the unirrigated dog run in Mitchell Park, near the rear edge of 455 East Charleston Road (map pin); and two at Greer Park, midway between the basketball courts and Amarillo Avenue (map pin).
-A few of these bore a couple of small walnuts; Paradox is not known to be a heavy fruiter.
+Paradox walnut clones of the cultivar ‘Vlach’ were used in a 2003 artistic experiment in which paired trees were planted across sites in San Francisco and the greater Bay Area.
+More than twenty years later, several Palo Alto locations are thriving: two girthy specimens with immense crowns southeast of the Rinconada Park playground; one at the southeast corner of Briones Park; two at the unirrigated dog run in Mitchell Park, near the rear edge of 455 East Charleston Road; and two at Greer Park, midway between the basketball courts and Amarillo Avenue.
+A few have produced a smattering of small walnuts; Paradox is not known to be a heavy fruiter.

-It has seemed to do well both in lawn and without irrigation, making it a promising candidate for campus plantings where a large, fruitless deciduous tree is desired.
-Since some proportion of “native” trees is often desired – or required – in landscaping, would two Paradoxes count as one native walnut or two?
+It has proved adaptable both in irrigated lawn and in drier settings, suggesting promise for campus plantings where a large, fruitless deciduous tree is desired.
+Since some proportion of “native” trees is often desired – or required – in landscaping, would two Paradoxes count as one native walnut, or two?

 Gallery